 “Yeah, it’s a chili.
 Do you want some? (“Do you want to join the eating?”)

-Oh, speaking of mitessen… do you know these little brown or black spots on the skin that release some greasy matter when you pinch them?
+Oh, and speaking of mitessen… do you know these little brown or black spots on the skin that release some greasy matter when you pinch them?
 They’re mostly on the nose?
-In English they’re called blackheads.
-Pretty cool name actually… they’ll even use it for the 2021 expansion pack of COD Warzone: Warzone: Blackheads – Mission nasal wing.”
+In English they’re sometimes called blackheads, just like on the 2020 expansion pack of COD – Warzone: Blackheads – Mission nasal wing.”

 “Äh… ich glaub ich will grad doch kein Chili.”